 Sharing data outside the organization's environment also presents risks: loss or leakage of sensitive data, disclosure of confidential and/or strategic data, etc. And these data breaches can have multiple consequences, both financial and legal.

-What's more, there's nothing to indicate that the tools used without the IT department's consent comply with the various cybersecurity and data protection regulations: ISO 27001 standard, RGPD, etc. As organizations are legally responsible for the security of the data they handle, Shadow IT exposes them to fines and sanctions.
+What's more, there's nothing to indicate that the tools used without IT department approval comply with the various cybersecurity and data protection regulations: ISO 27001 standard, RGPD, etc. As organizations are legally responsible for the security of the data they handle, Shadow IT exposes them to fines and sanctions.

 Additional workload for IT teams